vonrinehart95/ENGL-235/Log2.md

 to help people, so I'm sure the creators would want to help people learn the programs.
 I have to remind myself that it's possible to do, even for me.
 Maybe I will catch on, time will tell.
-To quote Wayne Gretzky, "You miss 100 percent of the shot you never take."
+To quote Wayne Gretzky, "You miss 100 percent of the shots you never take."